Course Code: GES230

 If you have questions that are not answered on our website, please feel free to contact us via LIVE CHAT or by calling us at (855) 520-6806.
 If you are visiting us during non-business hours, please feel free to send us a question using the Contact Us form.

 English plus any other language.

-Immediately after you finish the program, you can begin accepting interpreting assignments.
+Immediately after you finish the course, you can begin accepting interpreting assignments.
 The average hourly rate for new interpreters is $20 per hour.
-Simply follow the instructions in the career module of the Professional Interpreter program and you will be on your way to accepting interpreting assignments right away.
+Simply follow the instructions in the career module of the Professional Interpreter course and you will be on your way to accepting interpreting assignments right away.

 Yes.
 As part of your course, you will be required to take a spoken language fluency assessment in both your "A" Language (native language) and your "B" Language (second language).
 These tests are included in your tuition cost and are conducted over the phone.
 Certified testers will have a conversation with you in your languages, designed to assess your level of fluency on a 1-5 scale.
 You must have a fluency level of at least 3 in that scale in both languages to pass.
 If you do not obtain a level 3 fluency qualification in both languages, you will not pass the course.
 In order to be an interpreter, you must have full verbal fluency in two (or more) languages.